 BBL 365 Leadership: Lessons from History

 Students evaluate leadership lessons learned across time by surveying leaders and applying leadership theory to their styles.
 Readings will illuminate the actions taken by many leaders as they struggled with making ethical decisions, thinking critically and building teams of people.
-(3 credit hours)
+(3 credits)

 BBL 397 Leading and Coaching Teams

 Students experience an applied approach to effectively leading and coaching models and apply these concepts.
-Students develop structures, processes, and strategies to create and maintain effective teams.
-(3 credit hours)
+Students develop structures, processes and strategies to create and maintain effective teams.
+(3 credits)

 Students analyze common mistakes and pitfalls made in project management.
-The course surveys broad concepts including successful project planning, organization, and implementation.
-Topics include the project management life cycle, work planning technologies, and evaluation techniques.
-(2 credit hours)
+The course surveys broad concepts including successful project planning, organization and implementation.
+Topics include the project management life cycle, work-planning technologies and evaluation technique.
+(3 credits)